LeninInLoop/MusicDownloader-Telegram-Bot/README.md

-# Music/Video Downloader Bot
+# MusicDownloader-Telegram-Bot

-Music/Video Downloader Bot is a Telegram bot that allows users to download music/video from Spotify and YouTube.
+MusicDownloader-Telegram-Bot is a Telegram bot that allows users to download music/video from Spotify and YouTube.
 It provides a convenient way to access and download your favorite tracks/videos directly to your device.

 You can test this bot at:
 ```telegram.me/spotify_yt_downloader_bot```